-Note that the y command starts copying at the current position of the cursor.
-Thus, partial words or sentences may be copied if the cursor is in the middle of a word or sentence when you give the y command.
+Note that the \mathbf{y} command starts copying at the current position of the cursor.
+Thus, partial words or sentences may be copied if the cursor is in the middle of a word or sentence when you give the \mathbf{y} command.
 Note also that, when copying forward in the file, the character marked by the cursor is included in the copied text.
 When copying backwards, however, the copied text begins with the character preceding the character marked by the cursor.

 The Y command is used to copy complete lines of text, regardless of the position of the cursor within the line.
 For example, 3Y copies three lines, including the current line, into the unnamed buffer. "f6Y copies six lines, including the current line, into buffer "f".
-Also, copies every line from the current line up to and including the line containing the string "inventory", and saves them in buffer "g".
 A synonym for Y is yy.